Skip to content

 cd ../iam

-2. Setup backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
+2. Set up the backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
 Insert the missing fields in the iam/providers.tf file:

 iam/providers.tf